Wardenclyffe Tower: Design changes and financial problems

-In July 1901 Tesla informed Morgan of his planned changes to the project and the need for much more money to build it.
+In July 1901, Tesla informed Morgan of his planned changes to the project and the need for much more money to build it.
 He explained the more grandiose plan as a way to leap ahead of competitors and secure much larger profits on the investment.
 With Tesla basically proposing a breach of contract, Morgan refused to lend additional funds and demanded an account of money already spent.
-Tesla would claim a few years later that funds were also running short because of Morgan's role in triggering the stock market panic of 1901, making everything Tesla had to buy much more expensive.
+Tesla claimed a few years later that funds were also running short because of Morgan's role in triggering the stock market Panic of 1901, making everything Tesla had to buy much more expensive.